When it comes to eating creatures from the sea, it is all too easy to get confused about the safest way to eat them!

 You may also occasionally see the marine leeches themselves on the crab legs – these are also very small, and may easily be overlooked.

-Are Crab Legs With Black Spots Safe To Eat?
+Eggs on Crab Legs – Are Crab Legs With Black Spots Safe to Eat?

 If crab legs have black spots on the outer shell, these are most likely an accumulation of kanibiru, the eggs of a leech-like parasite.